drmonkeysee/ecs-scheduler/README.md

 ### Development

-Run `make test` and follow the displayed instructions.
-Once your development environment is set up `make test` will run the unit tests.
+Run `make check` and follow the displayed instructions.
+Once your development environment is set up `make check` will run the unit tests.

 Run `make` or `make debug` to launch ECS Scheduler in debug mode.